Get answers to common questions around compatibility, installation, and support for Windows 10 Enterprise.

 What are the servicing channels?

 To align with the new method of delivering feature updates and quality updates in Windows 10, Microsoft introduced the concept of servicing channels to allow customers to designate how aggressively their individual devices are updated.
 For example, an organization may have test devices that the IT department can update with new features as soon as possible, and then specialized devices that require a longer feature update cycle to ensure continuity.
-With that in mind, Microsoft offers two servicing channels for Windows 10: Semi-Annual Channel, and Long-Term Servicing Channel (LTSC).
+With that in mind, Microsoft offers two servicing channels for Windows 10: General Availability Channel, and Long-Term Servicing Channel (LTSC).
 For details about the versions in each servicing channel, see Windows 10 release information.
 For more information on each channel, see servicing channels.

 What tools can I use to manage Windows as a service updates?